Smoked Salmon Pasta

 5. Top with cheese and red pepper.
 Serve salmon and sauce over pasta and garnish with extra Parmesan cheese and crushed red pepper.

 We always encourage you to put your own spin on dishes.
-Here are some of my favorite ideas for customizing your pasta dinner.
+Here are some of my favorite ideas for customizing your smoked salmon pasta.

 straight on shot of creamy salmon pasta in a bowl

-I always serve my pasta dinners with a side salad and homemade salad dressing like homemade blue cheese or balsamic vinaigrette.
-Even though there are peas already in the dish, feel free to add another side dish of greens like my asiago asparagus or grilled broccoli.
+I always serve my smoked salmon pasta with a side salad and homemade salad dressing like homemade blue cheese or balsamic vinaigrette.
+Even though there are peas already in the dish, feel free to add another side dish of greens like asparagus or grilled broccoli.

 Crusty bread is also a great option.
 Make your own easy, no-yeast bread like my potato bread or roast garlic bread.
 Or opt for my award winning garlic bread spread or 2-ingredient bread sticks.